What is tennis elbow

 A final word

 Whatever you do, don’t let tennis elbow go untreated.
-If ignored, the pain can worsen and may even spread down the forearm and affect the wrists.
+If ignored, your elbow pain can worsen and may even spread down your forearm and affect your wrists.